coder-trev/advent-of-code/README.md

 Set environment variable `AOC_SESSION="session=<YOUR SESSION TOKEN>"`.
 I put mine in my `~/.bashrc` file for persistence.
 You can pull your session token from the developer tools when you login to the advent of code website.

-Run `get-puzzle.sh` to pull resources and created a starter script.
+Run `get-puzzle.sh` to pull resources and create a starter script.
 Pass in the target year and the day.

 ```shell
 $ cd python